 Coordinates the annual review process of all graduate students.

 Adheres to best practices in managing student documents, records, and information, adapting as needed.

 Develops innovative techniques to effectively organize and review student information.

-Other general duties as assigned by department manager or department chair.
+Other related duties as assigned by manager or chair.

 Bachelor's degree in related area and / or equivalent experience / training.